Close Menu

 Can You Have a Smart Home Without the Internet?
 Direct Answer!

 Do all smart homes need Wi-Fi and internet to work?
 No, they don’t.
 Having an offline smart home is totally possible and it actually enhances the security and reliability of your smart setup.
 To achieve this, you must select gadgets that can be controlled locally and hubs such as Hubitat or Home Assistant.
-You should also leverage built-in AI.
-Although an offline setup has its challenges like complexity and costs, the benefits that come with it outweigh these difficulties.
+I suggest checking out my Hubitat C8 vs. C7 guide for more details on this.

 Now with the fact that we know an offline smart home is possible, it’s time to dive deeper into the details to figure out how is it achievable; so, stay with me till the end!